golang-leipzig/golang-leipzig.github.io/content/posts/meetup-16-invitation.md

 We'll have input presentations on the upcoming [Go 1.16](https://tip.golang.org/doc/go1.16) release and the generics proposal.

+Note: This time the meetup will be all about the number sixteen, i.e. this will be the sixteenth time we come together, on the 16th of February and there will be a presentation about the next big Go release that is Go 1.16 (details follow).

 As always, other lightning talks or contributions are welcome.

 See you!